Dobiasd/articles/mechanical_analogies_for_basic_measures_of_descriptive_statistics.md

 ![pdf_with_mean](mechanical_analogies_for_basic_measures_of_descriptive_statistics/pdf_with_mean.png)

 The mean is the center of gravity in regards to the x-axis.
-So we could hang it on a thread as a crib mobile at this position, and it would not tilt.
+So we could balance it on a rod aligned with the mean line.

-Also, we could balance it on a rod aligned with the mean line.
+Also, we could hang it on a thread at one point on the mean line, and it would not tilt.
+I think this would make a very nice crib mobile. :)

 ## Median